-The following table lists contaminants which were detected in your water and that have either a Public Health Groundwater Standard (PHGS), Health Advisory Level (HAL), or a Secondary Maximum Contaminant Level (SMCL), or both.
-There are no violations for detections of contaminants that exceed Health Advisory Levels, Public Health Groundwater Standards or Secondary Maximum Contaminant Levels.
+The following table lists contaminants which were detected in your water and that have a Secondary Maximum Contaminant Level (SMCL).
+There are no violations for detections of contaminants that exceed these guidelines.
 Secondary Maximum Contaminant Levels are levels that do not present health concerns but may pose aesthetic problems such as objectionable taste, odor, or color.
-Public Health Groundwater Standards and Health Advisory Levels are levels at which concentrations of the contaminant present a health risk.